Local sensitivity-preserving random data down-sampling for experimental design: Preview of technical preparations

 We can summarize this proposal in the following algorithm:

-Clearly, this algorithm is arrived simply by setting $\sfX_j=\sfC_{j:}^\top\sfC_{j:}$ in~\eqref{eqn:B_approx}.
-To justify the algorithm, the approximation sign in~\eqref{eqn:B_approx} can be made more precise, and the dependence on $c$ and $\pi$ can be spelled out explicitly, largely by deploying central limit theorem and various application of the Chernoff estimate.
-It is worth noting that the random variable here $\mathsf{X}$ is a matrix instead of a scalar, so the application of concentration inequality needs caution.
-Nevertheless, a clever choice of $\pi$ allows derivation of the following theorem.
-The proof tightly follows the (finite dimensional) matrix setting in \gls{rnla} literature, especially in \cite[Theorem 7]{mahoney_2016_RandLA}: \begin{theorem} {Let $\mathsf A$ be a $\Omega\times K$ quasimatrix with the space $\Omega$ with a probability measure $\mu$.
-Fix a small, finite number $c\ll |\Omega|$ and consider a probability density $\pi$ on $(\Omega;\mu)$, for which there exists a $\beta \in (0,1]$ with
+To justify the algorithm, the approximation sign in~\eqref{eqn:B_approx} can be made more precise, and the dependence on $c$ and $\pi$ can be spelled out explicitly, largely by deploying central limit theorem and various applications of the Chernoff estimate.
+It is worth noting that the random variable $\mathsf{X}$ is a matrix instead of a scalar, so the application of concentration inequality needs caution.
+Nevertheless, a clever choice of $\pi$ allow{ed the authors in \cite{mahoney_2016_RandLA} to show that $\sfC^\top\sfC$ approximates $\sfA^\top\sfA$ with high precision and high probability in Frobenius norm:} \begin{theorem} [\cite[Theorem 7]{mahoney_2016_RandLA}] {Let {$\mathsf A\in \mathbb R^{N\times K}$ with $N\gg K$}.
+Fix a small, finite number $ {K\leq }c\ll {N}$ and consider a probability density $\pi$ on {the row space $\{1,...,N\}$}, for which there exists a $\beta \in (0,1]$ with